Everyday Ethology

 Welcome to the New Home of Everyday Ethology

-Everyday Ethology began as a recurring column shaped by the rhythms of the animals we work with, the people who care about them, and the quiet insights that surface in between.
+Everyday Ethology began as a column shaped by the animals we work with, the people who care for them and the insights that arise between wild and domestic worlds.
+This new home allows the writing to grow grounded in curiosity, care and openness.

 Why Equine Ethology Matters for Domestic horses